Oberammergau: Passion Play

 The Oberammergau Passion Play was first performed in 1634.
-According to local legend, the play is performed every ten years because of a vow made by the inhabitants of the village that if God spared them from the effects of the bubonic plague then sweeping the region, they would perform a passion play every ten years.
+According to local legend, the play is performed every 10 years because of a vow made by the inhabitants of the village that if God spared them from the effects of the bubonic plague then sweeping the region, they would perform a passion play at that interval.
 A man traveling back to the town for Christmas allegedly brought the plague with him by accident.
-The man purportedly died from the plague and it began spreading throughout Oberammergau.
+The man purportedly died from the plague, and it began spreading throughout Oberammergau.
 After the vow was made, according to tradition, not another inhabitant of the town died from the plague.
-All of the town members that were still suffering from the plague are said to have recovered.
+All of the town members who were still suffering from the plague are said to have recovered.

-The play is now performed in years ending with a zero, as well as in 1934 which was the 300th anniversary and 1984 which was the 350th anniversary (though the 1920 performance was postponed to 1922 due to postwar economic conditions, and the 1940 performance was cancelled due to the onset of the Second World War in 1939).
-The 2020 was postponed to 2022 due to the outbreak of COVID-19.
-It involves over 2,000 actors, singers, instrumentalists and technicians, all residents of the village.
+The play is now performed in years ending with a zero, as well as in 1934, which was the 300th anniversary, and 1984, which was the 350th anniversary (though the 1920 performance was postponed to 1922 due to postwar economic conditions, and the 1940 performance was cancelled due to the onset of the Second World War in 1939).
+The 2020 play was postponed to 2022 due to the outbreak of COVID-19.
+It involves over 2,000 actors, singers, instrumentalists, and technicians, all residents of the village.